How To Video Chat More Securely

 Microsoft Teams (and Skype)

 Pro: These Microsoft platforms are more secure than Zoom and common in business environments.
-In the case of Microsoft Teams, it is also integrated with Office 365 and offers additional collaboration functionality.
+In the case of Microsoft Teams, it is also integrated with Microsoft 365 (formerly Office 365) and offers additional collaboration functionality.

 Con: Not encrypted end-to-end.
 Microsoft could access and record video calls.